collective/collective.js.jqueryui/README.txt

 Introduction
 ============

-Integration of jqueryui in Plone 3.3 and 4.
+Integration of jqueryui in Plone 4.

-This version includes jqueryui 1.8.12 without the tabs plugin.
+This version includes jqueryui 1.8.13 without the tabs plugin.

 It is different from collective.jqueryui in many ways: